Inburgering A2 Listening Practice With Answers

 - Format

-- Computer exam with short films/audio texts and questions.
+- Computer exam with short films, listening texts, and questions, according to DUO.

 - Duration